Bl4ckM1rror/FUD-UUID-Shellcode/README.md

 This shellcode injection technique comprises the following subsequent steps:
 * First things first, it allocates virtual memory for payload execution and residence via `VirtualAlloc`
 * It `xor` decrypts the payload using the `xor` key value
 * Uses `UuidFromStringA` to convert `UUID` strings into their binary representation and store them in the previously allocated memory.
+This is used to avoid the usage of suspicious APIs like `WriteProcessMemory` or `memcpy`.
 * Use `EnumChildWindows` to execute the payload previously loaded into memory( in step 1 )

 # What makes it unique?